Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

     operational mode at least.

-  - The Trust Anchor (signer's certificate) is loaded to a data object at OPTIGA™.
+  - The Trust Anchor (signer's certificate) is loaded to a data object at OPTIGA™ Trust M.

   - Host receives the firmware update manifest (e.g. image version, signer, hash & sign algorithms, firmware image hash, firmware image decryption key derivation information, manifest signature, etc. ) and encrypted firmware image.
-The details to be signed (TBS) in the manifest are signed by signer and Host verifies the signature generated over TBS using the Trust Anchor installed at OPTIGA™.
+The details to be signed (TBS) in the manifest are signed by signer and Host verifies the signature generated over TBS using the Trust Anchor installed at OPTIGA™ Trust M.

 **Post-condition:**